HackYourFuture-CPH/JavaScript/javascript2/week2/optional-homework.md

 Give the user the possibility to sort the products.
 That could fx be on price, name, rating or all of the above!

 <br/>

-## Hand in homework

-Need to brush up on the homework hand-in process?<br/>
-Check [this resource](https://github.com/HackYourFuture-CPH/Git/blob/main/homework-submission.md) to remember how to hand in the homework correctly!